Sunday, 17 July 2022

 "THE UPPERWORLD" CREDITS (1934);

 This time the story has changed focus from the previous entries with the main character Alexander Stream being a wealthy bored executive (Warren William) who is cheating on his indifferent wife social climbing wife Hettie (Mary Astor) with a pretty showgirl Lilly Linda (Ginger Rogers).
 The Rogers character is quite different from the previous films as she is not a courtesan or a blackmailer but is instead wholesome and sincerely in love with Stream, although she does know he's married.
 There is a Guirmares type pimp character (J Carrol Naish) who is the actual blackmailer.
 This film is constantly pulling it's punches with it's characters.
-Stream cheats on his wife, pulls takes petty revenge on a traffic cop by having him transfered and covers up for a murder but making him the main character (he's in virtually every scene) means he has to be likeable and is shown as a doting father and kindly boss whose wife neglects him.
-As his employees are loyal and fond of him along with Linda the viewer is expected to be as well as his wife does the same.
+Stream cheats on his wife, takes petty revenge on a traffic cop by having him transfered and covers up for a murder but making him the main character (he's in virtually every scene) means he has to be likeable and is shown as a doting father and kindly boss whose wife neglects him.
+As his employees are loyal and fond of him along with Linda the viewer is expected to be as well as his wife who does the same.
 Mary Astor as the wife is a self centered social climber who pays little attention to her family, including snubbing her own anniversary dinner which seems rather unlikely.
 But then she is also shown in the end suddenly loyal, devoted and forgiving even after he cheated on her, covered up a murder and involved her in a high profile scandal which seems even less likely.
 Linda is also awfully understanding and undemanding of her position in their relationship.
 By contrast the cop (Sidney Toller) who is convinced of Stream's guilt is shown as completely unreasonable even though given the information he has he is not totally wrong and the other cops who cover for Stream are actually corrupt.
 Everything is designed to make Stream the sympathetic character even if it requires virtually every other character act in ways that make little sense.
 Aside from it's setting and some of it's characters this story has little to do with the original Dot King case or the theories around her and her murder and is more about the Warren William character.
 The film's title seems to imply this in contrasting the respectable upper class world of William, Mary Astor and their staff with the seedy underworld world Lilly Linda lives in even if she does not really seem to be a part of it.

 GINGER ROGERS ~ "SHAKE YOUR POWDER PUFF"